 Employees

-Coverage by the Finnish social security system requires that you are either moving permanently to Finland or working in Finland for at least four month.
-The scope of social security coverage of employees is also determined by the citizenship of the employees and the intended length of their employment.
+To be covered by the Finnish social security system, you must either be moving to Finland permanently or, for example, working in Finland with a salary that meets the minimum threshold set by Kela.
+The extent of social security benefits available to employees is also influenced by their citizenship and the intended duration of their employment.

 Researchers working on a grant